CELEBRATING GOOD TIMES

 Dementia Photography – Cathy Greenblat

-Check out this beautiful website – Cathy Greenblat specialises in dementia photography.
+Take a look at this beautiful website – Cathy Greenblat specialises in dementia photography.

 Cathy’s photos bring out the life, relationship, compassion, laughter, pain and care that is the experience of living with dementia.